 That pitted country harmony trio, Sister C, against the show-created 1432.
 Again, a no-brainer.
 Sister C really doesn’t resonate with me, so I was glad to see them booted.
 As for 1432, they could use some of Sister C’s blending skills.
 But, still I’d rather listen to them.
 Plus, it doesn’t hurt to sing a judge’s song (Demi’s “Skyscraper”) and convince that judge that your version is as good or better than their own.
 So, Simon took the newly created girl group over the singing sisters.
 Simon is no dummy – as evidenced by the fact that he’s giving America a crack at renaming the group (for a third time).
 Thank you, Simon.

-Mario Lopez and Khloe Kardashian Odom keep this train on the tracks and on time?
+As for the new hosts, Thursday was their first really big test.
+Can Mario Lopezand Khloe Kardashian Odom keep this train on the tracks and on time?
 While Khloe seemed to step back a bit, Mario broke a sweat to keep the show finishing within its two-hour block.
 Nice job, dimples.
 Though, Season 1 host Steve Jonesis probably somewhere watching and saying, “It’s not that easy, is it?”

 What were your thoughts on the judges’ eliminations?
 Weigh in below.